Ethan-Reno/Full-Stack-Course-Directory/README.md

 - npm install
 - npm start

-Now you can view and interact with the project at localhost:3000!
+View and interact with the project at localhost:3000!